Black Fell, Near Kielder Village, Northumberland, NE48

 - Event will involve stargazing and observing the skies through telescopes weather permitting

-This online event is being organised by Kielder Observatory who should be contacted if you have any queries.
-If you do attend this online event it would be great if you could let the organiser know you found out about it via Go Stargazing, thank you!
+This event is being organised by Kielder Observatory who should be contacted if you have any queries.
+We highly recommend you confirm this event is indeed going ahead before travelling.
+If you do attend it would be fantastic if you could let the organiser know you found them via Go Stargazing!

 Please contact Kielder Observatory directly for more details regarding this event or, if appropriate, contact the event venue.

 The below graphic shows if and when it will be dark at Kielder Observatory on the evening of this event.
 Yellow areas show when the skies are not dark due to daylight (bold yellow) and moonlight (faded yellow).
 Click on the image for an explanation on how darkness is determined.